Directors

 Democracy building is and must be an ongoing process, whether in South Africa or the EU.
 It is never ‘finished’, as older democracies show.
 Investing in democracy takes time, vision and long-term commitment.
 The returns don't necessarily show overnight, perhaps not even in our lifetime.
 It is a political development process that should involve all sectors of society.

-Nerine is the former Director of the Commission for Conciliation, Mediation, and Arbitration (CCMA).
-She is a qualified attorney with a BA, LLB and advanced Diploma in Labour Law.
-She practiced for six years where she mainly specialized in labor law.
-She was then employed by the CCMA as a commissioner for six years, as a senior CCMA commissioner, she was involved in a range of activities.
+Nerine is a former Director of the Commission for Conciliation, Mediation, and Arbitration (CCMA) and a qualified attorney with a BA, LLB, and an Advanced Diploma in Labour Law.
+She specialised in labour law during six years of legal practice before joining the CCMA, where she served as a commissioner and senior commissioner for six years.

 Malawi Board